StratifyLabs/API/libraries/VarAPI/README.md

 VarAPI is designed to use `StringView` as the most basic string.
 Any and all string types (including `const char*`) are easily converted to `StringView`.

+> All these guidelines also apply to `std::string_view`.

 - Always pass `StringView` by value
 - Always use `const StringView` when using string parameters to methods
+- Avoid using `StringView` as a local variable (use `auto` instead)
+- Don't return a `StringView` unless you are sure about the lifetime of the string being viewed and the lifetime of the owner taking the return.

 `StringView` has no guaratee of null-termination.